-Mirena is an intrauterine implant approved by the Food and Drug Administration (FDA) in 1990 to prevent pregnancy.
+Mirena is an intrauterine implant approved by the U.S. Food and Drug Administration (FDA) in 1990 to prevent pregnancy and treat heavy menstrual periods.
 Mirena is also prescribed to treat symptoms of endometriosis.
-Mirena is most commonly recommended for women who have given birth to at least one child.
-Mirena contains the drug levonorgestrel.

 Mirena is a contraceptive.
 Mirena is a flexible plastic device approximately 1.3 inches long and shaped like a T. Two threads extend from the end of Mirena and will emerge from your cervix once the device is placed.
 Mirena supplies the synthetic steroid hormone levonorgestrel, a progestin.
 In cases of endometriosis, Mirena is thought to work by suppressing the growth of endometrial tissue and reducing pelvic inflammation.